Is Bethel a Cult?

 Cult systems tend to exhibit these 5 primary characteristics:

 1. They exalt extra-biblical writings or traditions as equal or superior to the Scriptures.
-They also create theological and doctrinal constructs which are clearly contradictory to the plain reading of Scripture and the accurate definitions of words in the original languages (e.g., it actually doesn’t mean that, but means this instead).
-Some claim their “revelation” is superior to or supercedes the Word.
+They also create theological and doctrinal constructs which are clearly contradictory to the plain reading of Scripture and the accurate definitions of words in the original languages (e.g., they say it actually doesn’t mean that, but means this instead).
+Some claim their “revelation” is superior to and/or supercedes the Word.

-Some cults either excise portions of the Bible or create their own versions edited to support their doctrinal errors (e.g., the translators got it wrong, etc.).
+Some cults edit the Bible itself, creating their own versions edited to support their doctrinal errors (e.g., they claim the translators got it wrong, etc.).
 The best modern-day examples of this are the Mormons and Jehovah’s Witnesses.

-2. They present an unscriptural view of the Person & works of Jesus Christ.
+2. Cults present an unscriptural view of the Person & works of Christ.
 In other words, they may sound Christian at first blush, but at the core they conceptually have the wrong Jesus.

-5. They usually have a single powerful founder/leader who declares himself — or is declared by others — to be God/Jesus incarnate on this earth (e.g., Moses David, David Koresh, Jim Jones, the Pope, etc.).
+5. Most cults have a single powerful founder/leader who declares himself — or is declared by others — to be God/Jesus incarnate on this earth (e.g., Moses David, David Koresh, Jim Jones, the Pope, etc.).

 How Does Bethel Measure Up?